 The data can be broken down for each community, allowing local people to see how their area's performance is changing and how it compares with other places.
 This has made people more of aware of the importance of multisectoral support for families during the early years.
-It has also given feedback on whether resources are being used effectively or need to be refocused.

 These mechanisms have strengthened the links between caregivers, policy makers, government agencies, preschools, health services, and libraries.
-The AEDC is a reminder that they are all working together to contribute to good outcomes for Australian children.

-To find out more, visit the Australian government's webpage about the Australian Early Child Development Census (7).
+To find out more, visit the Australian government's webpage about the Australian Early Child Development Census (9).